Project

 It's fun enough to implement, but is there a real-world use for this?
 I can't think of one.
 Usually if you want to remove elements from a list you'd use reject; having a list of indexes as an intermediary step seems like quite an unusual situation to me.
 Just because there's a positive counterpart doesn't mean we need a negative counterpart "for the sake of consistency".

-Updated by alex_golubenko (Alex Golubenko) over 4 years ago
+Updated by alex_golubenko (Alex Golubenko) almost 5 years ago

 Dan0042 (Daniel DeLorme) wrote in #note-9: